sergueyarellano/tddpractice/docs/b.part4.md

 app.listen(port, () => console.log(`stub magic happens on port ${port}`))
 ```

-The data we are responding with it is data that matches the third party structures.
-Our job after we request the data is to filter, map it and return it to the costumer if needed.
+The data we are responding with is data that matches the third party structures.
+Our job after we request the data is to filter, map it, and return it to the costumer if needed.
 First, remember that we have to start this stub in cucumber hooks in the same way we start our middleware.

 # TDD mapResponse